 It makes me think of a story I love to tell my Big Vision clients about how in my 20’s I wanted to be a massage therapist.
 It seemed like the perfect job for me at the time: healing, mellow, spiritual, entrepreneurial, until I took an introductory Swedish massage class.
 As we got set up to practice what we’d learned on each other, I realized that to be a massage therapist I would need to massage naked (sometimes hairy) people I didn’t know.
 No, no, no, no, no, no. I honestly didn’t think of that when I imagined my magical massage therapist life.
 Reflection is an important part of the Big Vision process, but so is taking action, experimentation, learning, and taking action again.

-So this week, my assignment (and yours too, if you want to try it) is to keep asking Chris’ prompts, especially when I’m feeling stuck, and take action on my answers: What else could happen here?
+So this week, my assignment (and yours too, if you want to try it) is to keep asking Chris’ prompts: What else could happen here?
 Where’s the energy?

 Let’s keep the paintbrush of life moving!